chaw/r7rs-libs/README.md

 * database: TODO
 * relational infrastructure: TODO
 * wt-tree
-  * tests pass with Larceny, fails to compile with Kawa -- TODO
+  * tests pass with Chibi and Larceny, fails to compile with Kawa -- TODO

 7: Other Packages